patrick-kidger/diffrax/docs/further_details/faq.md

 Try switching to 64-bit precision.
 (Instead of the 32-bit that is the default in JAX.)
 [See here](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#double-64bit-precision).

-### I'm not getting zero gradient for one of my model parameters.
+### I'm getting zero gradient for one of my model parameters.

 This can happen if you use [`diffrax.BacksolveAdjoint`][] incorrectly.